The Stellos Lab

-RNA Modifications in Cardiovascular Homeostasis and Disease
+RNA Modifications in Endothelial Innate Immune Responses and Atherosclerotic Vascular Disease

 Our current research is focused on the elucidation of the role of biochemical RNA modifications in RNA metabolism of coding and non-coding RNAs in vascular and blood cells.
 We have recently reported that adenosine to inosine RNA editing of the Alu elements located within the 3'-untranslated region of cathepsin S mRNA controls cathepsin S mRNA stability by regulating the recruitment of the stabilising RNA-binding protein HuR (Nat Med.
 2016; 22(10):1140-1150).
 This mechanism is induced under pro-inflammatory conditions and was found to be enhanced in patients with atherosclerosis.